ezEngine/ezEngine/Documentation/Roadmap.md

 \bug
   * TestFramework does not like it, when you remove a test -> can crash -> removing settings.txt 'fixes' the problem

 \bug
-  * Statically linking libraries into a program does not work properly at the moment.
-Some code might not get linked in.

-\bug
   * Running the FoundationTests three times in a row (or more) will make them fail in the thread local storage system.